Graduate Training Programs

 Externs are advanced graduate students in clinical psycholgy or clinical social work from graduate programs in the DC area, including, for example, Catholic University, George Washington University, and George Mason University, and University of Maryland.
 Externs receive clinical and administrative supervision from the Counseling Center professional staff.
-Click here for information and application materials regarding the Externship Program, or contact Dr. Jeanne Piette, Assistant Director for Training (202) 885-3500.
+Click here for information and application materials regarding the Externship Program, or contact Dr. Amanda Rahimi, Assistant Director for Training (202) 885-3500.

 The internship program is APA accredited.
 Interns are advanced doctoral students in clinical or counseling psycholgy who participate in the same activities as the professional staff -- assessment, counseling, crisis response, outreach, consultation, and staff development.
 They receive clinical and administrative supervision from the Counseling Center professional staff.
-Click here for information and application materials regarding the Internship Program, or contact Dr. Jeanne Piette, Assistant Director for Training, (202) 885-3500.
+Click here for information and application materials regarding the Internship Program, or contact Dr. Amanda Rahimi, Assistant Director for Training, (202) 885-3500.

 The American University Counseling Center is committed to: